tymyrddin/red-cloud/source/docs/notes/misconfigurations.md

 1. Break out of containerised system
 2. Leverage container resources to further your access to other systems, or to the hosting system

+## Remediation

+Cloud service misconfigurations are the most common cloud vulnerability (misconfigured S3 Buckets).
+The most famous case was that of the Capital One data leak which led to the compromise of the data of roughly 100 million Americans and 6 million Canadians.
+The most common cloud server misconfigurations are:

+* Improper permissions
+* Not encrypting the data and differentiation between private and public data.

 ## Resources

 * [Okta](https://www.okta.com/identity-101/what-is-federated-identity)